spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/private-api-is-used-on-the-project-level.md

 ## PrivateApi:DependencyInBusinessModel

 On the project level, business models must not use private API from the core level.
+This ensures that business models will not cause unexpected issues when they are changed in the core.

 ### Example of error in the Evaluator output